offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Distance Phylogeny/Limb Length_TOPIC
 ```

-**WHAT**: Given a simple tree, splitting that simple tree on a leaf node's parent breaks it up into several subtrees.
+**WHAT**: Splitting a simple tree on the parent of one of its leaf nodes breaks it up into several subtrees.
 For example, the following simple tree has been split on v2's parent, resulting in 4 different subtrees ...

 ```{dot}
 graph G {